openvinotoolkit/openvino/samples/c/hello_classification/README.md

 python <path_to_omz_tools>/downloader.py --name alexnet
 ```

 2. If a model is not in the Inference Engine IR or ONNX format, it must be converted.
-You can do this using the model converter script:
+You may do this using the model converter script:

 ```
 python <path_to_omz_tools>/converter.py --name alexnet